Annajiraochalla/roca/README.md

 # RoboCA
-Measure Robustness of Cellular Automata Rule of any shape
+Measure Robustness of Cellular Automata Rule

 # Citation
 If you use `RoboCA` in your research, please cite us and check out our paper!